Asigna

 PreviousSupported NetworksNextSource Code

-Last updated 1 month ago
+Last updated 2 months ago

-is an open-source utility designed to ensure that a multisig address consists solely of designated owners and remains free from unauthorized internal or external keys that could enable access without owner consent.
+The Verification Tool is an open-source utility designed to ensure that a multisig address consists solely of designated owners and remains free from unauthorized internal or external keys that could enable access without owner consent.

 Its implementation allows for the secure restoration and usage of your multisig outside of the Asigna app, even in the unlikely event that the Asigna website becomes unavailable.
-The open-source code for this functionality can be found .
+The open-source code for this functionality can be found here.

 Address Construction Logic